Extending the UCT regime to insurance contracts: a rogue wave?

 Who to contact?

-If you have any questions on the implications of the potential law reform, or would like assistance in submitting on the reforms or reviewing existing policy terms, please get in touch with Troy Pilkington, Sarah Keene, Joe Edwards, Emmeline Rushbrook, Marika Eastwick-Field, or Will Irving.
+If you have any questions on the implications of the potential law reform, or would like assistance in submitting on the reforms or reviewing existing policy terms, please get in touch with Troy Pilkington, Joe Edwards, Emmeline Rushbrook, Marika Eastwick-Field, or Will Irving.
 We have extensive experience advising on the UCT regime and law reform processes, and we will help you proceed with confidence.